radualexandrub/Study/JavaScript/JavaScriptBeginners.md

 - The `array` itself

 2. <a name="Arraymap"></a>`Array.map()` method creates a new array by performing a function on each array element
-- The map() method does not execute the function for array elements without values.
+- The map() method does not execute the function for array's elements without values.
 - The map() method does not change the original array.

 ```js